 Image Scanning for AWS CodePipeline raises the confidence that DevOps teams have in the security of their deployments, detecting known vulnerabilities and validating container build configuration early in their pipelines.
-By detecting those issues before the images are published into a container registry or deployed in production, fixes can be applied faster, improving delivery to production time.
+By detecting those issues before the images are published into a container registry (like Amazon Elastic Container Registry) or deployed in production, fixes can be applied faster, improving delivery to production time.

 The process of scanning images with Sysdig includes: